Search all sites near me now

 Waikawa Estuary

-Waikawa Estuary is a moderately large, shallow, well flushed “tidal lagoon” type estuary, situated at the confluence of the Waikawa River, adjacent to the small community of Waikawa.
+Waikawa Estuary is a moderately large, shallow, well flushed “tidal lagoon” type estuary, situated at the end of the Waikawa River, adjacent to the small community of Waikawa.
 It drains a primarily agricultural and forested catchment.
 The estuary discharges into the adjacent Porpoise Bay.

 The estuary serves as a port for several fishing boats which operate from the jetties near the main centre of Waikawa township.
 The estuary is popular for fishing (particularly whitebaiting), shellfish collection (primarily cockles), duck shooting, boating, bathing and bird study.